Dairy: The Good, Bad and the Ugly

 Unless you’re on blood pressure medication, a statin, or have an ailment like type 2 diabetes, all of which have special dietary needs that should be discussed with a dietician.

-What I’m about to present can’t be applied to those populations, you might have reduce your saturated fat intake — which is commonly found in good quantities of dairy — for example if you have high cholesterol.
+What I’m about to present can’t be applied to those populations.
+You might have reduce your saturated fat intake — which is commonly found in good quantities of dairy — for example if you have high cholesterol.

 There are other dietary considerations you should make too but please don’t read this and think it applies to you if you are regularly taking a prescribed drug.
 I want to make that clear before anyone misinterprets this.

 Now that we have that out of the way!